zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 ### **STEP 5**: Create GoldenGate Cloud Service Instance

-- Open a browser in your Compute desktop (VNC), **NOT** from your laptop desktop.
+- Open a browser in your Compute desktop (VNC) either from the desktop shortcut or from the panel at the top.
+Do **NOT** use your browswer from your laptop desktop.
 We will be needing to select a public key that is stored on the Compute Image.
 Log into cloud.oracle.com:
 	- **Enter your assigned Identity Domain and Region**: ***CS1*** and ***CS4***

  	![](images/100/i20.1.png)